 ADHD stimulant drugs are everywhere, especially on college campuses.
-Students use these drugs to study, participate in class or to focus for long hours, so they greatly benefit from drugs like Ritalin, Concerta, Focalin or Adderall.
+Students use these drugs to study, participate in class or focus for long hours, so they greatly benefit from drugs like Ritalin, Concerta, Focalin or Adderall.
 Unfortunately, students across the country also abuse these drugs to get high, perhaps to cope with stress or to meet the demands of student life.
-College is expensive, and scholarship and grant programs often require students to maintain good grades, jobs, social lives and family responsibilities.
-In response students may abuse stimulant drugs to keep up with these high demands.
-If you or a loved one abuses stimulants while in college, seek professional help immediately to begin recovery.
+College is expensive, and scholarship and grant programs often require students to maintain good grades, jobs, social lives, and family responsibilities.
+In response, students may abuse stimulant drugs to keep up with these high demands.
+If you or a loved one cases abuse stimulants while in college, seek professional help immediately to begin recovery.

 ADHD Medication Abuse

 Many young people see ADHD medications as a good way to stay awake all night.
 They use these drugs to party after a long day of work or study.
 This drug abuse may seem like a good idea at the time, but the crash afterward is hardly worth the risk, and people can become addicted to a drug if they maintain this kind of drug abuse.
 Furthermore, using ADHD stimulants recreationally can be incredibly dangerous.
 People often mix these drugs with alcohol or other substances, which are dangerous combinations.
 It can be easy to forget to eat while partying or to become dehydrated.
 Plus, when out with friends, college students are less likely to be mindful of the drug’s side effects until it is too late.
 In other words, this is a dangerous activity, regardless of how beneficial or fun, it may seem.